-At Open Sky, adults can live in residence and participate in programs to improve their own well-being, as well as learn and do organic farming and gardening.
-Day programs and work are also available for adults who do not live onsite.
+At Open Sky, adults can live in residence and participate in programs to improve their own well-being, as well as learn about and assist in sustainable farming and gardening.
+Day programs are also available for adults who do not live onsite.

 Why a co-operative social enterprise? …because we value and are guided by these principles of co-operatives:

-- voluntary and open membership
+- Voluntary and open membership

-- democratic member control
+- Democratic member control

-- autonomy and independence
+- Autonomy and independence

-- education, training, and information
+- Education, training, and information

-- cooperation among co-operatives
+- Cooperation among co-operatives

-- concern for community
+- Concern for community